 Depart on an overnight flight to Bergen.

-Today, enter the lovely and less touristed town of Nordfjord.
-Spend the morning at the end of the fjord, where you are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
+Today enter lovely Nordfjord, the "gateway to the glaciers".
+Spend the morning at the end of the fjord, where and travel up the Loen Valley via coach through some incredibly beautiful scenes—a turquoise-colored lake on one side and breathtaking mountains all around.
 A number of relatively flat trails lead along valleys shaped by massive glaciers (more strenuous hikes are also an option).
-And, walk to a tongue of the large Briksdal Glacier.
-This afternoon, be on deck as the ship sails back out of the fjord amid high peaks.
-(B,L,D)
+And, you can walk to a tongue of the large Briksdal Glacier.
+This afternoon be on deck as the ship sails back out of the fjord amid high peaks.

-Visit the scenic little island of Smola, where we have been specially invited by the locals to make a rare ship call.
-(B, L, D)
+Visit the scenic little island of Smola, where the ship has been specially invited by the locals to make a rare call.

 The Lofoten Archipelago is an enchanting area of picturesque villages by the sea backed with jagged peaks.
-By Zodiac, view nesting seabirds: Atlantic puffins, razorbills and guillemots.
+By Zodiac, view nesting seabirds: Atlantic puffins, razorbills, and guillemots.
 Later, go ashore on the island of Vaeroy, where cod fishing is still a major part of the economy.
-Be on deck to cruise into one of the most famous fjords in Norway, the short yet dramatic Trollfjord, and search the cliffs for Norway's mythical beings: trolls.
-(B,L,D)
+Be on deck to cruise into one of the most famous fjords in Norway, the short yet dramatic Trollfjord, and search the cliffs for Norway's mythical beings—trolls.

-Zodiac around mist-shrouded Bear Island, populated by thousands of fulmars, kittiwakes, guillemots and gulls.
+Zodiac around mist-shrouded Bear Island, populated by thousands of fulmars, kittiwakes, guillemots, and gulls.
 This is a birdwatcher's paradise.
-(B,L,D)

 Disembark the ship in Longyearbyen and explore the Svalbard Art Gallery and Museum.
 Then proceed to the airport for a charter flight to Oslo.
-Check in to the SAS Radisson Airport Hotel for overnight.
-(B,L)
+Check in to the SAS Radisson Airport Hotel.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.